stepzen-dev/examples/with-snowflake/README.md

 With StepZen using standard pagination allows clients to handle paging through results consistently regardless of if the backend is a database, REST api or another GraphQL API.

-First show how to page through all employees, starting with the first five:
+First we show how to page through all employees, starting with the first five:
 ```
 stepzen request 'query{employees(first:5){edges{node{FIRST_NAME LAST_NAME CITY}}pageInfo{endCursor hasNextPage}}}'
 ```